piotrhaya/PyPI-packages-browser/packages_browser/readme.md

 python manage.py migrate
 ```

-* Third step: Populate the Elasticsearch index and mapping
+* Third step: Populate the Elasticsearch index and mapping.

 ```shell
 python manage.py search_index --rebuild
 ```

-All the data is being stored in the database too, so if You will lose Your elasticsearch index You could rebuild it
+All the data is being stored in the database, in case of loss elasticsearch index You can rebuild it
 again with command above.

 User Guide
 ====================================
-When Your application server and elasticsearch are running, You will be able to search in Your data My application
+When Your application server and elasticsearch are running, You will be able to search in Your data.
-server is running on http://127.0.0.1:8000
+Defaultly server is running on http://127.0.0.1:8000

 * Main enpoint:
   http://127.0.0.1:8000/drf/es/